cf020031308/pomodoro-warriors/readme.md

-# Power-warriors
+# Pomodoro-warriors

 ## About

-Power-warriors is the integration of [taskwarrior](https://taskwarrior.org/docs/), [timewarrior](https://taskwarrior.org/docs/timewarrior/), and [powerline](https://github.com/powerline/powerline) which helps you to split tasks into pomodoros and squash them into ketchup.
+Pomodoro-warriors is the integration of [taskwarrior](https://taskwarrior.org/docs/) and [timewarrior](https://taskwarrior.org/docs/timewarrior/) which helps you to:

+1. Split tasks into smaller ones;
+2. Track tasks conveniently;
+3. Doing in Pomodoro Mode;
+4. Review and report in various ways.

 ## Status

-This repo is in rapid development and it's not stable.
-So do not use.
+This repo is in debugging.

 ## Features